Norbert of Xanten

-Norbert of Xanten, O. Praem (c.
+Norbert of Xanten (c.
 1080 – 6 June 1134), also known as Norbert Gennep, was a German Catholic bishop who was the Archbishop of Magdeburg, founder of the Premonstratensian order of canons regular, and is venerated as a saint in the Catholic Church.
 Norbert was canonized by Pope Gregory XIII in the year 1582, and his statue appears above the Piazza colonnade of St. Peter's Square in Rome.

 Early life

-St. Norbert pursued worldly pleasures in the early part of his life.
-Even after he was ordained a subdeacon, he continued to live in a state of worldliness.
-He declined higher religious roles because he didn't want the restraints that came with the positions.

-He later underwent a profound conversion after he was thrown from a horse when a bolt of lightning frightened the animal.
-Following this incident, he went to Xanten and pursued a devout, penitent life.
+As the third son of a nobleman, Norbert's parents destined him for an ecclesiastical career.
+They made sure he was well educated, and he dutifully received minor orders as a subdeacon.
+He received a comfortable position as a canon at the church of St. Victor in Xanten.
+Holy Roman Emperor Henry V was impressed with Norbert and appointed him to the position of almoner.
+However, Norbert underwent a profound conversion after he was thrown from a horse when a bolt of lightning frightened the animal.
+Following this incident, he returned to Xanten and pursued a devout, penitent life.

 Early priesthood

-He adopted such strict discipline that it killed his first three disciples.
-This may be why he failed to reform the canons of Xanten, who denounced him as an innovator at the Council of Fritzlar in 1118.
+Deeply repentant for his worldly way of life, Norbert began praying, fasting, and performing physical mortifications.
+When he preached against worldliness, the other canons of Xanten denounced him as an innovator at the Council of Fritzlar in 1118.
 He then resigned his benefice, sold all his property and gave the proceeds to the poor.
+He visited Pope Gelasius II, who gave him permission to become an itinerant preacher.
+Norbert and his earliest companions began their journey, walking in the snow in the middle of winter.
+However, while Norbert's zeal seemingly made him impervious to the cold, his earliest companions grew sick and died.

-He visited Pope Gelasius II, who gave him permission to become an itinerant preacher and he preached throughout lands in what is now western Germany, Belgium, the Netherlands and northern France, being credited with a number of miracles.
-In settlement after settlement he encountered a demoralized clergy, lonely, often practicing concubinage and feeling that the official Church cared little about them.
+Norbert preached throughout lands in what is now western Germany, Belgium, the Netherlands and northern France, being credited with a number of miracles.
+In village after village, he encountered a demoralized clergy, lonely, often practicing concubinage and feeling that the official Church did not care about them.

-In Paris he would have witnessed the Canons of St. Victor, who had adopted the ascetic ideals of William of Champeaux.
-At Clairvaux and Citeaux he would have seen the Cistercian reforms among the monks.
-He also became acquainted with the Cistercian administrative system that created an international federation of monasteries with fair amount of centralized power, though local houses had a certain amount of independence.
+In Paris, Norbert would have witnessed the Canons of St. Victor, who had adopted the ascetic ideals of William of Champeaux.
+At Clairvaux and Citeaux he would also have seen the Cistercian reforms among the monks.
+He became acquainted with the Cistercian administrative system that created an international federation of monasteries with fair amount of centralized power, though local houses had a certain amount of independence.
 These reforms, written up in their "Charter of Charity", would affect him significantly in his own future work.